sjodcre/ar-web/public/content/learn/arweave-ao-101/arweave/permaweb-short.md

+---
+title: "The Permaweb: A Permanent Decentralized Web"
+description: "Discover the permaweb, a revolutionary concept built on Arweave that ensures permanent accessibility of data and decentralized applications, eliminating broken links and the need for ongoing maintenance."
+---

 The **permaweb** is a **permanent, decentralized web** built on Arweave.
 It **eliminates broken links and missing content**, ensuring that data and applications remain **permanently accessible**.

 Beyond simple **file storage**, the permaweb hosts **full-fledged decentralized applications** that: